Anchor27/News-Category-Classification/README.md

 Beyond textual representations, linguistic features such as text length and word count are meticulously extracted.
 These features add an additional layer of context, allowing the model to recognize patterns beyond the lexical domain.

 ### Model Architecture
-The model architecture is anchored by a RandomForestClassifier with 100 estimators.
+The model architecture is anchored by a Random Forest Classifier with 100 estimators.
 This ensemble learning approach is chosen for its adaptability to high-dimensional feature spaces and its potential to deliver robust results.Evaluation
 To assess the model's efficacy, a meticulous evaluation process is executed on a distinct test set.
 The evaluation metrics, including accuracy, and a comprehensive classification report, are presented for a nuanced understanding of the model's performance.

 #### Code snippet for model training